Last Updated on October 4, 2022 by Andrew Pirie

 For example, through a series of exercises that included running, jumping, swimming, throwing, wrestling, and weight lifting.
 Practiced in some form were many basic gymnastic events.
 Before the introduction by the Greeks of gymnazein, literally, “to exercise naked.”

-In Ancient Greece, a high valued attribute was Gymnastics.
+In Ancient Greece, a highly valued attribute was Gymnastics.
 And both men and women participated in vigorous gymnastic exercises.

 It is said that the ancient Greeks did gymnastics with no clothes on.
 Wouldn’t some of the exercises and competitions be impractical like that?